hashicorp/terraform-provider-nomad/website/docs/r/acl_binding_rule.html.markdown

     configured with the OIDC provider.

   - `oidc_scopes`: `([]string: <optional>)` - List of OIDC scopes.

-  - `oidc_disable_userinfo`: `(bool: <optional>)` - When set to true, Nomad will not make a request to the identity provider to get OIDC UserInfo.
+  - `oidc_disable_userinfo`: `(bool: false)` - When set to `true`, Nomad will not make a request to the identity provider to get OIDC `UserInfo`.
-     You may wish to set this if your identity provider doesn't send any additional claims from the UserInfo endpoint.
+     You may wish to set this if your identity provider doesn't send any additional claims from the `UserInfo` endpoint.

   - `bound_audiences`: `([]string: <optional>)` - List of auth claims that are valid for login.